Kurt Andersen: Journalism, broadcasting, and media

-In 1986, with E. Graydon Carter and Thomas L. Phillips Jr., he co-founded Spy.
+In 2006, novelist Christopher Buckley wrote that "Spy didn't capture the zeitgeist—it was the zeitgeist," that it was "deliciously vicious", and "despised by all the right people, primus inter pares, Donald Trump."
 In Spy, Andersen and Carter in 1988 coined the notable epithet "short-fingered vulgarian Donald Trump" for the future U.S. president.

-"It's pretty safe to say," author Dave Eggers wrote in the mid-1990s, "that Spy was the most influential magazine of the 1980s.
-It might have remade New York's cultural landscape; it definitely changed the whole tone of magazine journalism.
-It was cruel, brilliant, beautifully written and perfectly designed, and feared by all.
-There's no magazine I know of that's so continually referenced, held up as a benchmark; and whose demise is so lamented."
-In 2006, novelist Christopher Buckley wrote that "Spy didn't capture the zeitgeist — it was the zeitgeist," that it was "deliciously vicious" and "despised by all the right people, primus inter pares, Donald Trump."
 Media critic Jack Shafer wrote in 2009 that Spy was one of "a handful of 20th-century American magazines...whose glory days continue to influence editors."
-And in a 2017 paper about Spy, Marist College journalism professor and department chair Kevin M. Lerner wrote that "a whole generation of journalists was raised with the Spy attitude ingrained not just into their writing but into their world view," and that "more than anything, Spy invented the painstakingly reported – but still funny – satirical magazine feature.
+In a 2017 paper about Spy, Marist College journalism professor and department chair Kevin M. Lerner wrote that "a whole generation of journalists was raised with the Spy attitude ingrained not just into their writing but into their world view," and that "more than anything, Spy invented the painstakingly reported – but still funny – satirical magazine feature.
 It was as funny as Mad, and as well-reported as The New Yorker."

-Andersen co-wrote and co-produced two hour-long prime-time Spy specials for NBC, in 1991 Spy Magazine Presents How to Be Famous, hosted by Jerry Seinfeld, and The Spy Magazine Hit List: The 100 Most Annoying and Alarming People and Events of 1992, hosted by Julia Louis-Dreyfus.
-Andersen and his partners sold Spy in 1991, and he left the magazine in 1993; it continued publishing until 1998.
+Andersen co-wrote and co-produced two hour-long prime-time Spy specials for NBC.
+The first, Spy Magazine Presents How to Be Famous (1991), was hosted by Jerry Seinfeld; the second, The Spy Magazine Hit List: The 100 Most Annoying and Alarming People and Events of 1992, was hosted by Julia Louis-Dreyfus.
+Andersen and his partners sold Spy in 1991, and he departed the magazine in 1993; it continued publishing until its formal closure in 1998.

-Earlier, Andersen had worked as a writer for the Today Show critic and interviewer Gene Shalit.
-Before, during and after Spy, he wrote for Time, including nine years as its architecture and design critic.
-From 1996 to 1999 he was a staff writer and columnist ("The Culture Industry") for The New Yorker, and from 2004 to 2008 a columnist for New York ("The Imperial City").